mackaronina/AI-Stock/README.md

 ### Installation

 * Start the PostgreSQL database using any method
-* Edit file example.env and fill it with your data including the data for connecting to the database, then rename it to .env.
+* Edit file `example.env` and fill it with your data including the data for connecting to the database, then rename it to `.env`.
 This file contains all the settings for the web application
 * Run docker container with commands:
   `docker build -t image .`
   `docker run -p 8000:8000 image`